 Moreover, you can customize your own pages via your WordPress dashboard within the app.
 The native mobile app synchronizes with your website.

-Content revision happens on your site in real time via the AppBoss plugin.
-Your learners may access your app with existing social account passwords or alternative.
+Content revision happens on your site in real-time via the AppBoss plugin.
+Your learners may access your app with existing social account passwords or alternatives.

 14. App Development by Piggyback on Existing Site